john-science/python_for_scientists/classes/20_cython/lecture_20.md

 > What did we learn?

 1. We learned that the first thing we can do to improve the performance of our Python code is to look at the Python code.
-Look for Python tricks and math tricks to make you code faster.
+Look for Python tricks and math tricks to make your code faster.
 2. We also learned to create `.pxd` files to improve our code's performance without ever touching our Python code.
 3. We learned how to setup those `.pxd` files.
 4. And we learned how to use `distutils` to compile and Cython code into a Python-ready library.